-Bruins Focus: Maple Leafs, Blues On Deck In Three-Game Week For Boston
+NESN

 What You Need To Know

-The Bruins’ secondary scoring showed up in the overtime loss to the Maple Leafs on Saturday with Danton Heinen and Jake DeBrusk accounting for two of the team’s three goals.
-Toronto will be on the tail end of back-to-back to games and Boston likely will be better prepared for Mitch Marner and Auston Matthews this time around.
+The Bruins’ secondary scoring finally showed up in the overtime loss to the Maple Leafs on Saturday with Danton Heinen and Jake DeBrusk accounting for two of the team’s three goals.
+Toronto will be on the tail end of back-to-back to games (going to overtime Monday night) and Boston likely will be better prepared for Mitch Marner and Auston Matthews this time around.
 Patrice Bergeron, who already has six assists through the team’s first eight games, needs just two more helpers to reach 500 for his career.

-The St. Louis Blues are 4-2-3 to begin the year after winning the Stanley Cup in June.
-It will be the first time these two teams have met since Game 7.
-Boston will be hungry for revenge and St. Louis will have a tall task in defending the top line of David Pastrnak (who leads the NHL with nine goals), Brad Marchand and Bergeron, who already are on a historic point pace.
+The Blues are 4-2-3 to begin their Cup defense.
+Boston will be hungry for revenge in the teams’ first meeting since Game 7, and St. Louis will have a tall task in defending the top line of David Pastrnak (who leads the NHL with nine goals), Brad Marchand and Bergeron, who already are on a historic point pace.

 Jake Allen (1-1-0) and Jordan Binnington (3-1-0) also haven’t been a strong tandem so far in 2019, giving up a combined 29 goals through their first eight games.

-The Rangers sit in eighth place in the Metropolitan Division after beginning the season 2-0-0.
-But New York dropped its next four games and struggled to find the back of the net during that stretch.
-The B’s did struggle against the Rangers last season, though, going 1-2-0 in 2018-19, but New York has been a disaster of late.
-The penalty kill and power play seem lifeless and Chris Kreider basically is invisible.
+The Rangers sit in eighth place in the Metropolitan Division after opening the season with two wins.
+New York then dropped its next four games and struggled to find the back of the net during that stretch, scoring seven total goals in the four-game skid.
+The B’s struggled against the Rangers last season, though, going 1-2, but New York has been a disaster of late.
+The penalty kill and power play seem lifeless (ranked 28th and 27th, respectively, since Oct.
+12) and Chris Kreider basically is invisible.

 Who Bruins Need To Watch Out For

-Mitch Marner continued to be a Bruins killer with his two assists, bringing his point total to 19 (five goals, 14 assists) in 13 games against Boston.
-Morgan Reilly also should be on Boston’s radar after his two-goal performance against it Saturday.
+Marner continued to be a Bruins killer with his two assists, bringing his point total to 19 (five goals, 14 assists) in 13 games against Boston.
+Morgan Reilly also should be on Boston’s radar after his two-goal performance Saturday.

-Brayden Schenn has been a force for St. Louis, leading the team in goals (six) while amassing nine points in as many games.
-But the Blues can’t just depend on Schenn to find twine, and will need help all around if they want to win.
+Brayden Schenn has been a force for St. Louis, leading the team with six goals while amassing nine points in as many games.
+The Blues can’t just depend on Schenn to find twine and will need help all around if they want to win.
 Vladimir Tarasenko (three goals, seven assists) and Ryan O’Reilly (one goal, six assists) have been able to feed pucks to their teammates for the goal, so the B’s defense will need to be able to keep up with the duo.

 Kaapo Kakko hasn’t exactly taken off the way the Rangers have hoped.
 The prized rookie has just one goal in the first six games, and the team looks as if it hasn’t quite figured out how to grow his game while utilizing his talent.
-It will be interesting to see how Dan Quinn handles the Bruins, who certainly will pose a tough test for his mostly young Rangers team.
+It will be interesting to see how Dan Quinn handles the Bruins, who certainly will pose a tough test for his young Rangers team.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images